galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/preamble.md

 {: .hands_on}

-Installation will take a while, so in the meantime, when it's running, you can upload the files you downloaded: the notebook and three data files - cell annotations, gene annotations and unprocessed expression matrix.
+Installation will take a while, so in the meantime, when it's running, you can upload the files you downloaded: the notebook and three data files.

 ><tip-title>Installation for RStudio users</tip-title>
 >